ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/validation-rule.md

     .Build(schema);
 ```

-_Since, the validation rule are instantiated like a query middleware you can only access services defined by the `QueryExecutionBuilder`._
+> Since the validation rules are instantiated like a query middleware, you can only access services defined by the `QueryExecutionBuilder`.